Galápagos Islands: Climate

-On the larger islands, the pattern of generally wet highlands and drier lowlands affects the flora.
-The vegetation in the highlands tends to be green and lush, with tropical woodland in places.
-The lowland areas tend to have arid and semi-arid vegetation, with many thorny shrubs and cacti, and almost bare volcanic rock elsewhere.

 Ecology

 Terrestrial

 Most of the Galápagos is covered in semi-desert vegetation, including shrublands, grasslands, and dry forest.
 A few of the islands have high-elevation areas with cooler temperatures and higher rainfall, which are home to humid-climate forests and shrublands, and montane grasslands (pampas) at the highest elevations.
 There are about 500 species of native vascular plants on the islands, including 90 species of ferns.
 About 180 vascular plant species are endemic.

 The islands are well known for their distinctive endemic species, including giant tortoises, finches, flightless cormorants, Galápagos lava lizards and marine iguanas, which evolved to adapt to islands' environments.